import numpy as np

 if str(root_path) not in sys.path:

-print("Root folder not in PYTHONPATH")
+"Root folder not found in PYTHONPATH. "

 import_base_path = "src.standardized"